omercankoc/swift-handbook/Fundamental/Variables.md

 # Variables

-### Definition and Initialize
+### Declaration and Initialization

-- Definition : It is used to define a variable without assigning a value.
+- Declaration : It is used to define a variable without assigning a value.
 ```swift
 var language : String
 ```